Long Distance Moving Service, Cross Country Moving Services

 The primary responsibility for protecting your move lies with you in selecting a reputable household goods mover or household goods broker, and making sure you understand the terms and conditions of your contract and the remedies that are available to you in case problems arise .

 FMCSA’s regulations apply to motor carriers that engage in the interstate transportation of household goods and brokers that arrange for such transportation .
 These regulations require your mover to perform certain services and provide you with specific documents .
-The regulations only apply to your mover when the mover transports your household goods by motor vehicle in interstate or foreign commerce
+The regulations only apply to your mover when the mover transports your household goods by motor vehicle in interstate or foreign commerce.

-Legitimate movers and brokers are registered with FMCSA to engage in interstate operations involving the interstate transportation of household goods .
 A legitimate mover explains whether they are a broker or a mover .
 A household goods broker arranges for the transportation of your shipment but does not provide line-haul transportation .
 A household goods mover actually transports your shipment .

 Household goods brokers or movers must provide you with basic information before you move .
-You should expect to receive the following information:

-You should avoid brokers and movers that are not registered with FMCSA, refuse to perform a physical survey of your household goods, and require cash only
+You should avoid brokers and movers that are not registered with FMCSA, refuse to perform a physical survey of your household goods,

 As a customer, you have responsibilities both to your mover and yourself .
 They include: